tanksdude/automated-reddit-video-tool/README.md

 The audio codec is set to AAC, because that's been the standard for a long time.
 At least to me, there has been very little industry movement pushing for Opus, probably because video takes up **far** more space than audio, despite Opus being around for far longer than AV1 (though they seriously have an awareness problem, since I only found out about Opus when one day randomly searching for what other audio codecs exist).
 Most sites that support AV1 support Opus.
 You will need to update the script a little if you want to use the Opus codec (just change one string at the top of `comment_to_speech.py`).

-### Known Usability Problem

-Kdenlive automatically scales clips to the project's profile settings.
-Although it keeps the aspect ratio, it's still not preferable.

-I got around this issue by making an AutoHotkey script to drag a Transform effect and update all the values necessary (`kdenlive_size_adjustment.ahk`).
-I later found out you only need to correct one Transform effect, then drag it onto the other necessary clips, instead of dragging a Transform effect onto all of them and separately updating them all.

-Alternatively, you could scale the image so you don't even need a background, but that makes a less interesting viewing experience.
-(Although the image could be transparent, the video can't be (for H.264 video; some encoders support alpha channels, and you can [check FFmpeg individual encoder support](https://stackoverflow.com/questions/61355521/how-can-i-create-a-transparent-video-from-transparent-images/61358177#61358177); seems like [FFV1 and qtrle](https://superuser.com/questions/1505679/lossless-video-codec-supporting-alpha-channels/1505695#1505695) are the main ones).)

 ## Example usage

 Input comment: